Author: Nada Sharif

 Conclusion

-In sum, critical thinking is not best understood as a fixed talent, but as a practice that can be strengthened over time.
-Research on habit formation, metacognition, and critical thinking development suggests that small, repeated habits such as questioning evidence, revisiting assumptions, and engaging alternative perspectives can support better judgment.
-While no single routine guarantees intellectual growth, consistent daily practice can help make reflective and reasoned thinking a more regular part of everyday life.
+Critical thinking is not best understood as a fixed talent, but as a practice that can be strengthened over time.
+Research on habit formation, metacognition, and critical thinking development consistently points to the same conclusion: small, repeated habits — such as questioning evidence, revisiting assumptions,and engaging with alternative perspectives — can support better judgment.
+While no single routine guarantees intellectual growth, the cumulative effect of consistent daily practice can help make reflective and reasoned thinking a moreregular part of everyday life.

 Interested in our methodology?